IanLondon/plot-bot/notes.md

 # TODO
 * ~~Backup the old files just to be safe, then delete all the commented out old code~~
-* Move all the bipolar coordinate functions in robotDrawModel.js to server.js and/or plotbot.js -- the client/canvas should only keep track of cartesian coordinates for now
+* ~~Move all the bipolar coordinate functions in robotDrawModel.js to server.js and/or plotbot.js -- the client/canvas should only keep track of cartesian coordinates for now~~
-* The client should take drawing area dimensions from the server upon websocket connection, and be instructed where to draw Cartesian lines from the server.
+* ~~The client should take drawing area dimensions from the server upon websocket connection, and be instructed where to draw Cartesian lines from the server.~~
-* The server should represent the drawing area: width, height, displacement from robot origin.
-Also should represent step length (in mm) and pulley-to-pulley distance.
+* ~~The server should represent the drawing area: width, height, displacement from robot origin.
+Also should represent step length (in mm) and pulley-to-pulley distance.~~
+* ~~Modify fontTest.js to work with the new setup.~~
+* ~~Fix the weird line thickening glitch - for some reason all old lines get stroked as drawing progresses.~~